 The Specialised Masters’ suite covers a wide range of subjects.
 The programmes available are:

-In this article you will find out more about each class, the students, their motivations for joining their programme, and what’s in store for them.
+In this article, you will discover more about each class, including insights into the students, their reasons for enrolling in their respective programmes, and the exciting journey that lies ahead of them.

-During their studies, the students will learn about their specialised subject through a variety of core modules, electives, and projects, which will not only educate them in the field but help them to secure incredible roles within or found innovative organisations and drive impactful change on a global scale.
+Throughout their studies, students will delve into their specialised subjects through a diverse range of core modules, electives, and projects.
+These components are designed not only to enhance their knowledge in the field but also to equip them for securing impressive roles within established organisations or founding innovative enterprises, driving meaningful change on a global level.

 What does the new class look like?

 Having a class that is made up of such varied individuals challenges our students and encourages them to consider alternative ways of thinking.
-This year’s group have a wealth of learning opportunities available to them thanks to the 64 nationalities that make up the 420 strong cohort.
+The current cohort, consisting of 491 members hailing from 64 different nationalities, provides an abundance of learning opportunities for all involved.

 MSc Business Analytics

-Ranked #5 in the world in the QS World University Rankings: Masters in Business Analytics Rankings 2023, MSc Business Analytics at Imperial prepares graduates for a future of data-driven and evidence-based decision-making.
+Ranked 6th in the world (QS Business Master’s Rankings 2024, Business Analytics), MSc Business Analytics at Imperial prepares graduates for a future of data-driven and evidence-based decision-making.
 Although grounded in rigorous technical and quantitative training, our programme also provides opportunities to apply your learning in a practical setting.
 Electives and projects are sector-focussed, giving students the opportunity to tailor the programme to their interests.

-This year’s full-time, on-campus programme achieved strong female representation (49% female) and has students that come from a wide variety of academic backgrounds, with the most popular being: Engineering/Technology (25%), Economics (24%), Finance/Accounting (17%) and Business/Management (16%).
+This year’s full-time, on-campus programme achieved strong female representation (61% female) and has students that come from a wide variety of academic backgrounds, with the most popular being: Engineering/Technology (24%), Economics (20%), Business/Management (17%), and Science/Medicine (12%).

 MSc Climate Change, Management & Finance